Extended usage¶

 In that section, I provide an overview of the chart part of PecubeGUI.
 There, you can plot results from your Pecube run.

-To plot 2D data in PecubeGUI, first switch to the chart’s window by clicking on ‘show ouput’ (see Figure 1 in “Introduction”, n°5).
-You should see the window shown in Figure 13.
+To plot modelling results in PecubeGUI, first switch to the chart’s window by clicking on ‘show ouput’ (see Figure 1 in “Introduction”, n°5).
+You should see the window shown in Figure 14.
 On the left-hand side, you will find two tabs: Data and Properties.
 The first tab enables to load new data:

 Load project…: load a Pecube input file to plot data from that project.

-Add 3D model…: load a vtk file to render a 3D model.
+Add 3D model…: load a vtk file to visualize a 3D model.

 Remove data…: remove one or several plots.
 To do so, on the plot list on the left-hand side of the interface, select the plot you wish to remove and click ‘Remove data…’.

-Further data…: a list of 2D data you can plot.
+Further data…: a list of data you can plot.

 In the current version, and depending on your input parameters, Pecube can output several files.
 These files are: